ConfusedArt/PS4JB-900/README.md

+## Disclamer
+Use this at your OWN risk, No modifications were done to the Goldhen Payload By sistr0 This Is not heavily worked on, as it takes a lot to maintain.
+Its more of a fun project.

 Fork From: https://github.com/DarkModderVC/PS4JB
 # PS4JB
 This is an Offline full chain exploit for PS4 firmware 9.00 with 100% Success Rate.